 Unique Teaching Resources “The Giving Tree” Lesson Plans This page contains The Giving Tree lesson plans, teaching resources, and fun student projects.

 We Are Teachers – “40 Amazing Educational Virtual Field Trips” Virtual field trips are a game-changer.
 Not only do they fill in for real field trips when budgets and other roadblocks prevent in-person options, but virtual field trips also open doors to educational experiences all over the country and the world, both past and present.
-No fundraising or permission slips required!
+No fundraising or permission slips are required!

-Wesselman Nature Society “Programs for Kids & Families” The Environmental Education Department at Wesselman Woods is equipped with highly-experienced environmental leaders who educate with the ambitious intention to ignite positive environmental, ecological and social change within the community and region.
-Their programs for children range from pop-up programs happening once a day to monthly programs focusing on environmental science for all-ages.
+Wesselman Nature Society “Programs for Kids & Families” The Environmental Education Department at Wesselman Woods is equipped with highly experienced environmental leaders who educate with the ambitious intention to ignite positive environmental, ecological, and social change within the community and region.
+Their programs for children range from pop-up programs happening once a day to monthly programs focusing on environmental science for all ages.
 They also host programs for parents and children to explore in the Nature Playscape together.

-Do you know of a great website that’s not listed here which features wonderful learning tools and activities about trees?
+Do you know of a great website that’s not listed here that features wonderful learning tools and activities about trees?
 Email us about it so we can review it and potentially add it to our list!*

 *Note: We strive to present current and accurate information on our website.
 We frequently will provide links to external websites for additional information on specific subject matters to aid in education and understanding.
-These links may be owned and operated by third-party entities who are not associated with Arbor Rangers, LLC and are solely responsible for their online content.
-As a general policy, we do not often share links to commercial websites, nor services, and so our sharing links should not be construed as endorsements of any particular site, service, or product over another.
+These links may be owned and operated by third-party entities who are not associated with Arbor Rangers, LLC, and are solely responsible for their online content.
+As a general policy, we do not often share links to commercial websites, or services, and so our sharing links should not be construed as endorsements of any particular site, service, or product over another.
 Content on linked sites is outside of our control and clicking on any of these links is left up to teacher and parental discretion.

 PROSPECTIVE STUDENTS – Have you considered further studies in Urban Forestry?
 Arboriculture?
 Social-Ecological Systems? etc. Then you may wish to consider the following: